-In this paper we look at opportunities for differentiation in the intelligent lighting market.
+This paper considers opportunities for differentiation in the intelligent lighting market.
 Multiprotocol connectivity is one of the pieces that let manufacturers distinguish themselves.
-Wireless multiprotocol makes it possible to simultaneously combine protocols like Zigbee with Bluetooth® on a single chip through intelligent time-slicing.
+Wireless multiprotocol makes it possible to simultaneously combine protocols, such as Zigbee with Bluetooth® on a single chip through intelligent time-slicing.
 Used together, a lamp can communicate with established Zigbee mesh-enabled devices while providing Bluetooth beaconing and smartphone-enabled light control.
-Semiconductor solutions for multiprotocol, and developer tools to consider when selecting a platform for designing control and lighting systems are also examined.
+This paper also examines semiconductor solutions for multiprotocol, and developer tools to consider when selecting a platform for designing control and lighting systems.

 Lamps and luminaires (defined as a complete light unit that includes LED light sources and drivers) are up for a major revision.
 The traditional lamp and light source is becoming an advanced computer system capable of reacting and communicating with its surroundings.
 Embedding sensors, adding connectivity, and becoming part of larger ecosystems and business analytics are ingredients necessary for full differentiation in the smart lighting market.

 On the Path to Smarter Lighting